2 old happy people

 Bee venom for therapy: arthritis.
 What is apipuncture?

-– In US bee venom apitherapy was brought after the first world war by Bodog Beck, who published a book in 1935 about using bee venom against rheumatoid arthritis.
+– In the US, bee venom apitherapy was introduced after the First World War by Bodog Beck, who published a book in 1935 about using bee venom against rheumatoid arthritis.
 Then a student of Beck’s, Charles Marz, popularized bee venom therapy in the USA.
-He was known by the many as the “King of bee venom therapy”.
-He had been practicing apithirapy for over 60 years with remarkable results, and most of his experience had been with treating arthritis, but his success was with multiple sclerosis as well.
+He was known by many as the “King of Bee Venom Therapy.”.

-– In Europe the first commercial bee venom preparation was released in 1928.
+– In Europe, the first commercial bee venom preparation was released in 1928.

 He distinguishes three phases of healing:

-1. In the first phase the patient develops a pathological immunity with very weak reaction to bee stinging.
+1. In the first phase, the patient develops a pathological immunity with very weak reaction to bee stinging.

-2. In the second he is as sensitive to bee venom as normal people, with the development of a local painful reaction.
-In this phase healing begins.
+2. In the second, he is as sensitive to bee venom as normal people, with the development of a local painful reaction.
+In this phase, healing begins.

-3. In the third phase healing is completed.
+3. In the third phase, healing is completed.

 In 1935, Bodock Beck described modern BV therapy mostly against arthritis in his pioneering book “Bee Venom Therapy”.
-Dr Beck was an internal medicine physician from Hungary who had a thriving practice in New York City for many years.
+Dr. Beck was an internal medicine physician from Hungary who had a thriving practice in New York City for many years.
 His clientele included people from all walks of life, who had various rheumatic conditions.
-His specialty was treating rheumatoid arthritis but he discovered, that virtually any inflammatory condition will respond to bee venom therapy.
-The book is now out-of-print, but with the help of Harold Goodman, the book was reprinted in 1997 and is now available for sale on Amazon: The Bible of Bee Venom Therapy: Bee Venom, Its Nature, and Its Effect on Arthritic and Rheumatoid Conditions.
+His specialty was treating rheumatoid arthritis, but he discovered that virtually any inflammatory condition would respond to bee venom therapy.

 The book is indeed the bible of the profession and will teach you what you need to know to understand why bee venom therapy works and how you can use it therapeutically.